narenkiran1729/Recipes/MasalaPowders.md

 Sun dry for 1 hour and make into fine powder

 ### Note
-1. Garam masala does not include coriander powder and jeers powder.
-Add them separately if required for recipe. (*Do not skip adding coriander powder or jeera powder thinking that they are present in garam masala powder*)
-2. **Sun dry vs Dry roast**
+1. **Sun dry vs Dry roast**
     * Dry roasting changes the flavour a bit(*due to chemical reactions in presence of heat*).
 You can experiment with dry roasting and check if that flavour suits you.
 Personally, I don't like the dry roast flavour so I prefer sun drying for GaramMasala and BiryaniMasala.
+My friend and roommate Sainath suggested that dry roasted powder tastes really good.
+I will experiment and update here soon.

-# Biryani Masala
+# Mild Biryani Masala
 ## Overview
 I use this Biryani Masala not only for chicken biryani but also for my own egg biryani recipe(*I am unable to find egg biryani online which suits my taste , so I had to invent my own*)
 I will try the same biryani masala for preparing Veg biryani and will update you soon.